Royal New Zealand Air Force: Post-war modernisation

-Morrisons modernisation programme saw the RNZAF switch primarily from British to American aircraft, reflecting the strategic alliances at the time.
+Morrison's modernisation programme saw the RNZAF switch primarily from British to American aircraft, reflecting the strategic alliances at the time.
 The arrival of the Bell 47 introduced the helicopter to the RNZAF.

 Confrontation

 In 1964 New Zealand began helping Malaysia to fight Indonesia's attempt to wrest control of the North Borneo territories in what was known as Confrontation.
 This role, which continued until 1966, saw New Zealand soldiers from 1RNZIR and NZ SAS mount covert cross-border raids into Indonesia.
 RNZAF flew continuous missions from the RAF base at Changi, Singapore resupplying the Commonwealth forces at the firebases and outposts located on the borders.